trezor/trezor-test-scenarios/suite/DISCRETE-MODE.md

 4. Click EYE icon in top right corner few times.\
 ➡️ Account balances and graphs vanishes and appears, Dashboard / Security / Discreet mode status is changing accordingly 5.Try to use both switches in same test step. \
-➡️ Check that they behave correctly and they reversed
+➡️ Check that they behave correctly and they inverted